Happy Nowruz — Site Summary

 What is the Haft-sin table?

-The Haft-sin is a ceremonial display of seven symbolic items beginning with the Persian letter "S," representing concepts like rebirth, health, patience, and beauty.
+The Haft-sin is a ceremonial display of seven symbolic items beginning with the Persian letter "S" (sin).
+Each item represents a value for the new year: rebirth, health, love, patience, beauty, affluence, and the triumph of light.

 What is Chaharshanbe Suri?